InfluxGraph/influxgraph/README.rst

   :alt: Coverage

-This project started as a re-write of `graphite_influxdb <https://github.com/vimeo/graphite-influxdb>`_, now a separate project.
+This project started as a re-write of `graphite-influxdb <https://github.com/vimeo/graphite-influxdb>`_, now a separate project.

 Installation